 Related: Xbox One X vs PS4 Pro

-Available now on PC (Early Access), coming soon to Xbox One
+Available now on PC (Early Access), coming to Xbox One on December 12

 PUBG is the latest Early Access title to become an incredible phenomenon.
 Like DayZ, Minecraft and others before it, this game has spread like wildfire with thousands upon thousands of players picking it up and diving into its Battle Royale-style world.